History

 Daito Ryu

-Everything started with the martial arts of the Samurai of the Minamoto-Clan at the first turn of the millenium.
+Daito Ryu developed through the martial arts of the Samurai of the Minamoto clan at the first turn of the millenium.
 General Yoshimitsu Minamoto (1045-1127) developed the martial art named Daito Ryu based on his experiences on the battlefield and through studies of the human body.
-He passed his knowlege to his relatives.
-One of the grandchildren of Minamoto (Nobuyashi) finally took the name of Takeda.

-A special role in history is refered to Takeda Sokaku (1859-1943).
-He was teaching famous martial artists such as Morihei Ueshiba - the founder of Aikido or Choi Yong Sool - who studied in Japan and later developed Hapkido in Korea.
+Takeda Sokaku (1859-1943) was teaching famous martial artists such as Morihei Ueshiba - the founder of Aikido or Choi Yong Sool - who studied in Japan and later developed Hapkido in Korea.
 Another student was Ryuho Okuyama - the founder of Hakko Ryu JuJutsu.

 Yoshimitsu Minamoto